StephanieBallard/cs-module-project-hash-tables/README.md

 Task: Implement linked-list chaining for collision resolution.

 1. Modify `put()`, `get()`, and `delete()` methods to handle collisions.
+*** only increase the count of the size of the hash table if u are inserting in the put func
 2. There is no step 2.

 You can test this with: